Jake-Russell/deal-or-no-deal-scoreboard/README.md

-# Deal Or No Deal Score Board
+# Deal Or No Deal Scoreboard

-A simple web application for emulating the score board in a game of Deal or No Deal.
+A simple web application for emulating the scoreboard in a game of Deal or No Deal.
 It is intended to be used solely as an electronic scoreboard, accompanying physical boxes as used in the TV show game.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.